 For more information, e-mail firstname.lastname@example.org or call 574-647-3154.

-Memorial Pediatric Specialties, a Memorial Medical Group practice, is proud to serve the children and families of Northern Indiana at Memorial Children's Hospital.
-To learn more about our practice, providers and location, please visit the Memorial Pediatric Specialties web page.
+Memorial Children's Hospital Pediatric Multi-Specialty, a Beacon Medical Group practice, is proud to serve the children and families of Northern Indiana at Memorial Children's Hospital.
+To learn more about our practice, providers and location, please visit the Memorial Children's Hospital Pediatric Multi-Specialty web page.